 command to save keystrokes, and we'll cover how to do this later.

 Okay, thanks for visiting today.
 I hope this was a fun introduction

 For an overview of the 100 videos, the 8 quizzes, a cheat sheet, the categories and a Q&A section, visit:

-Subscribe and check out our social media below.
+Subscribe at YouTube and follow @factorpad so we don't lose the connection.
 Who knows?
 We may beg to hire you some day.

 pwdcommand, hit Back.